mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 2. As of April 2021, LocalCreditEarned has an erroneous label/definition in Swagger of ""College credit earned".
 It should say "LEA credit earned".

 ## Online Learning
-The OLL/Course Completion file is submitted by state-approved OLL programs to request OLL aid for public school students who complete OLL supplemental courses but who are enrolled in another Minnesota school district.
+The Online Learning (OLL) Course Completion information is submitted by state-approved OLL programs to request OLL aid for public school students who complete OLL supplemental courses but who are enrolled in another Minnesota school district.
 Certification Scenarios for Online Learning are being placed in this document due to the integration with MCCC.

 ### Prerequisites for Vendor
   - Certified on MCCC